 We work with cross-sector change makers and social entrepreneurs, social and humanitarian organizations, disadvantaged populations, volunteers, educators, communities and the business sector.
 We consider what we do to be the regeneration of human connection.

-Benaa aims at empowering Arabian youth, in order to utilize their power for building up sustainable development projects, and create an interactive enabling environment in the MENA region.
+Benaa aims to empower Arabian youth to build sustainable development projects, and create an interactive enabling environment in the MENA region.

 These projects cover: